 - The Financial Aid Office may refuse to certify a Federal Student Loan or reduce the loan amount requested.
 This determination is made on a case-by-case basis.

-- Loans for only one semester will arrive in two disbursements – the first disbursement either at the beginning of the semester, or once the loan has been processed/accepted, or 30 days after the first day of classes if applicable and the second disbursement after midterm.
+- Loans for only one semester will arrive in two disbursements - the first disbursement will be at the beginning of the semester once a student’s attendance has been verified and the second disbursement will be after midterm.
+For first time loan borrowers, the first disbursement will be 30 days after the first day of class and the second disbursement after midterm.
+For students that take out loans after the semester has started their first disbursement will be the week after the loan has been processed/accepted and their second disbursement will be after midterm.

 How it works:The Federal Direct Loan Program provides low-interest, long-term loans to students enrolled in eligible programs.
 The Department of Education determines if your loan will be subsidized or unsubsidized.
 To be eligible for Stafford Loans, students must be enrolled at least half-time (6 credit hours).
 Subsidized loans are interest free while you are enrolled at least half-time.
 Unsubsidized loans charge interest at all times.